top of page

 Water Quality Testing

-The Lake Winnipesaukee Association supports the water quality monitoring program on Winnipesaukee by helping to recruit, train, and coordinate the transportation of samples to the UNH lab.
+The Lake Winnipesaukee Alliance supports the water quality monitoring program on Winnipesaukee by helping to recruit, train, and coordinate the transportation of samples to the UNH lab.
 As the program is volunteer based, we rely on active participation of lake residents, and the financial support of the local lake, homeowner, road association and conservation commissions to ensure the program’s success.

 It takes approximately 1 to 1 ½ hrs. per site to conduct the measurements.
 Volunteers measure water clarity through the use of a secchi disk and view scope, take lake temperature readings every 0.5 meter to determine the thermocline (transition zone between the upper warm and lower cold layers), and collect water samples for later lab analysis for total phosphorus and chlorophyll-a concentrations.
 Phosphorus is a nutrient required for plant growth.
 Increased levels of phosphorus in the lake may lead to more algal blooms and plant vegetation in the lake.
 Chlorophyll-a is a measure of the microscopic plant abundance or ‘greenness’ in the water.
 In general, the more plants and algae in the water, the less clear the water will be.